mikaelbr/bacon-love/tasks.md

-# Possible tasks for a FRP workshop
+# Tasks for a FRP workshop

 ## Introductory